LLazyEmail/markdown-to-email/README.md

 # Debugging the module

-In VS Code needs to open a tab "Run and Debug", then in select input choose `Launch via NPM`, the process will start automatically (builds and create a file).
+In VS Code needs to open a tab "Run and Debug", then in select input choose `Launch via NPM parseFull` - for html and `Launch via NPM parseReactFull`, the process will start automatically (builds and create a file).
 Put a breakpoint in line you need then save a file.

 # Markdown to email template generator